TophatSynth/grimdark_fantasy_land/Magic/Magic Systems.md

 	- In practice this is represented by **Backlash, Variable** in each Spell

 ## Mirror-Touched:
-- These are mutations caused by exposed to areas of particularly weak veil, being in proximity to [[Veilborn Beings]], or even physically entering the [[The Mirror|Mirror]].
+- These are mutations caused by exposed to areas of particularly weak veil, being in proximity to [[Veilborn Beings]], or even physically entering the [[The Mirror & The Veil|Mirror]].
 - The exact effect of these mutations can vary widely and range from minor cosmetic effects to powerful supernatural abilities.
 - Mirror-Touched and Veilborn are by far the most unpredictable when it comes to their hidden abilities
 - Being a Mirror-Touched generally is seen as a bad omen at least, but more often as reason to be put to the axe or flame.